Hanover Country Club: History

 The club was founded during the 1890s and laid out the first nine holes of the current course, known as Hilton Field, in 1899.
 Dartmouth acquired the course and added second nine holes during 1920.

 Remarkable in an age of frequent turnover in the golf industry, Hanover Country Club had only four head professionals in its history.
 Until recently, the head professional has also assumed the dual role of serving as the men's coach for the Dartmouth golf team.
 Tommy Keane and Bill Johnson were the first two head pros, followed by Jason Calhoun, who resigned in 2005.
 Its final Head Pro was Alex Kirk, who at the time served as the Women's Head Golf Coach.

 Closure

 In 2020 college leadership decided to close the course.
 Despite many alumni willing to donate a significant amount of money to keep the course open and a steering committee to help oversee operations, the college still decided that it would be best to close it.
 Along with the golf course the school also removed the Men's and Women's golf teams, but has since revoked that decision.
-It is still unknown where the teams will practice and compete.
+In 1921 Dartmouth Athletic Director, Peter Roby, a member of the Dartmouth Class of 1979, worked with the owners of Montcalm Golf Club in Enfield NH for Montcalm to be the Official Home of Dartmouth Golf.